Modules¶

 Running Modules¶

-command is used to execute a module.
+The run command is used to execute a module.
 The module name is inferred

 from the module context if not specified.
 Key-value parameters can be specified

-command or with set
+in the run command or with set within a module context.

 run escalate.auto user=root